Mississippi’s Commercial Driver’s License Laws

 The driver's license limits must meet or exceed the CMV's weight.
 For example, a class A CDL can be used to operate any size or weight of CMV.

-Cargo Endorsements
+Mississippi's CDL Cargo Endorsements

 While classes govern the weight of the vehicle, the type of vehicle and cargo can require special endorsements.
 Carrying passengers or hazardous materials requires a hazmat or passenger endorsement.
 Each endorsement carries special rules and testing requirements.

-CDL Restrictions
+Mississippi's Health and Age CDL Restrictions

 Drivers with certain health problems or limited experience may be subject to CDL restrictions.
-For example, drivers under 21 years old can't haul hazardous materials or operate out-of-state.
+For example, drivers under 21 years old can't haul hazardous materials or operate out of state.

 Commercial driver's licenses.
 A CLP holder must wait at least 14 days before taking the CDL driving test.
 Drivers with prior CMV experience (military or out-of-state) can be exempt from the driving examination requirement.
+The state will issue a full CDL to applicants who pass the driving test.

 Restricted commercial driver's licenses.
 Mississippi also has a restricted agriculture CDL that doesn't require a knowledge or skills test.
 However, the license can be used only to transport agriculture products for custom harvest or feeding operations.